-1. Safeguarding.
-These visits are led by the Trust Safeguarding Group (TSG) who support sites to sustain strength and enhance practice where necessary

-- 2. Health and Safety including local Single Central Records (SCR) and reception processes.
+- 1. Safeguarding.
+These visits are led by the Trust Safeguarding Leads who support sites to sustain strength and enhance practice where necessary - 2.
+Health and Safety including local Single Central Records (SCR) and reception processes.
 These visits are led by the Trust Business Team who check that RT Health and Safety expectations for practice and record keeping are met.
-TBMs will also follow up actions arising from the external reviews. - 3.
+The central team will also follow up actions arising from the external reviews. - 3.
 SEND & Quality of Education.
-These visits are led by the Trust Pedagogical Lead who evaluates the implementation of the Raedwald Trust Curriculum - 4.
-Work Experience and Work Related Learning.
-These visits are led by the Trust lead for External Provision who evaluates the extent to which sites are delivering trust expectations for Gatsby Levels, sharing strong practice across all learning sites.
+These visits are led by the Director of Learning and Curriculum who evaluates the implementation of the Raedwald Trust Curriculum